mporcheron/porcheron.uk/research.md

 ---
-label: Research
 title: My research
+description: |
-description: A summary of my research, which is the domains of HCI and CSCW, and list of projects I have been involved in.
+  A summary of my research, which is the domains of HCI and CSCW, and list of projects I have been involved in.
-position: 2

 menu:
   main:
     label: Research
-    title: Research projects I've been involved in
+    title: Details of various research projects I have participated in or led
     weight: 1
 ---